tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 ### `tinydrive_upload_path`

-This setting enables you to change the default upload path for files that get uploaded when pasted into the editor, uploaded directly through the Image dialog, or when you drag-and-drop images into the editor.
+This setting enables changing the default upload path for files that get uploaded when pasted into the editor, uploaded directly through the Image dialog, or when an image is dragged-and-dropped into the editor.
 It will produce a date-based structure within this path like this `/uploads/{year}{month}{day}`.
 This is to avoid having thousands of files in the same directory.

 **Type:** `String`